 Sometimes, an applicant may not have enough current medical evidence to establish their disability to the Social Security Administration’s satisfaction.
 Applicants may not have kept up with these records or may not have received consistent treatment due to not being able to afford to pay for it.

 4. Currently Working

 Another potential factor that may lead to denial is if you are working.
 While it is true that you may be able to still qualify for Social Security Disability benefits as long as you make under the substantial gainful limit amount, you can expect the evaluator to scrutinize your case more closely if you are currently working.
 The evaluator may think that if you can work part-time hours, that you can just as easily work full-time hours.
-This is why Social Security Disability lawyers may recommend not working while your application is pending and only attempting to work after benefits have been awarded so that you can attempt a return-to-work program to see if you are capable of this without jeopardizing your benefits.
-If an applicant returns to work for six months or longer, this is typically deemed a “successful” attempt and he or she will likely not be eligible for benefits.
+This is why Social Security Disability lawyers may recommend not working while your application is pending and only attempting to work after benefits have been awarded so that you can attempt a little part time work without jeopardizing your benefits.

 5. No Legal Representation